Voters Are Deciding Whether To Recall Aaron Persky, Judge Who Sentenced Brock Turner

 Turner was convicted in 2016 of sexually assaulting an unconscious woman behind a dumpster at a fraternity party when he was a student at Stanford University.

 The crime could have been punished by up to 14 years in prison, as NPR's Tovia Smith has reported, but Persky, following the county probation department's recommendation, sentenced Turner to six months in county jail.
-He only served three months due to good behavior.
+He only served three months because of good behavior.

 At the sentencing, Turner's victim read an eloquent statement about how the assault — and Turner's refusal to apologize for it — hurt her irreversibly.